Cessna 408 SkyCourier: Development

-In 2021, its equipped price was $6.85M for the freighter and $7.375M for the passenger version.
 In April 2021, the company anticipated that certification would be completed by year's end and initial deliveries would occur in spring/summer 2022.
 The SkyCourier made its first public appearance at the EAA AirVenture in Oshkosh in 2021.

 By early 2022, the three test aircraft had accumulated over 2,100 flight hours as the first production aircraft for FedEx was rolled out on February 3, 2022.
 Cessna was aiming for certification in the first half of the year before first delivery later in 2022.
 Federal Aviation Administration type certification was granted on March 11, 2022, after 2,100 hours of flight tests.
+Certification by the National Civil Aviation Agency of Brazil was granted on August 8, 2023.
+Transport Canada Civil Aviation granted certification of the type in December 2024.

 The first production aircraft was delivered to FedEx Express in May 2022.
+Mountain Air Cargo, which operates flights for FedEx, operated the first revenue flight of the type on January 3, 2023.

 In February 2023, a gravel runway operations kit was approved for the aircraft.

+In 2023, its equipped price was $7.195M for the freighter and $7.745M for the passenger version.

+The first 19-seat passenger variant was delivered in April 2023 for use by Western Aircraft, Inc. doing business in Hawaii as Lāna’i Air.

+In 2024, the price was $8.35M for the passenger variant and $7.75M for the cargo variant.

 Design

 The SkyCourier is a twin-turboprop, high-wing, utility aircraft.